 The introduction of the new Pathfinder Armada full-size sport utility vehicle for 2004 doesnt mean Nissans midsize Pathfinder will disappear.
-Both will be part of Nissans lineup. ...
+Both will be part of Nissans lineup.
+Nissan also sells the youth-oriented Xterra, which is based on the Frontier pickup truck and priced ...
 Read Full Report

 Armada's brute power blows competition away Toyota Motor Co.p. was the first Japanese brand to challenge Detroit in the full-size sport-ute arena.
 Now, two years after the arrival of Toyota's Sequoia, a second Japanese contender, the Pathfinder Armada, has been launched by Nissan Motor Co., and it finally seems like the Japanese mean business.
-The 2004 Pathfinder Armada, much like its...
-Read Full Review
+The 2004 Pathfinder Armada, much li...
+Read full review for the 2004 Nissan Pathfinder

 A trim is a style of a vehicle model.
 Each higher trim has different or upgraded features from the previous trim along with a price increase.
 Learn more about trims